zeedann/E-Valuator/README.md

-# MetaGlassesUW
+# E-Valuator

-Meta Glasses Hack
+Required Hardware: META Augmented Reality Glasses

-This is our team's hack for the Meta Glasses
+This application allows you to view a graph in 3D.
+Using your hands, you can manipulate the graph (e.g. rotation, stretching and shrinking, etc.)